Residencies & Fellowships

 Our Program Locations

-Creighton University School of Medicine sponsors more than 41 residency and fellowship programs on our campuses in Omaha an Phoenix.
-Thirty-one of our 41 programs are ACGME-accredited.
+Creighton University School of Medicine sponsors more than 35 residency and fellowship programs on our campuses in Omaha an Phoenix.
+Thirty of our 35 programs are ACGME-accredited.
 Through Creighton’s partnerships with CHI Health in Omaha and Dignity Health/St. Joseph’s Hospital and Medical Center, Valleywise Health and District Medical Group in Phoenix, our residents and fellows have access to state-of-the-art medical facilities and a diverse population of patients.

 With a reputation for mouth-watering cuisine, exciting attractions and continuous growth, Omaha is an excellent location for doctors and health care professionals to continue their education.